melissatan/coursera-datascience-jhu/milestone.md

   set.seed(seed)
   in.sample <- rbinom(n=inlines, size=1, prob=percent)
   i <- 0
-  num.out <- 0  # number of lines written out to subsample
   for (i in 1:(inlines+1)) {
     # read in one line at a time
     currLine <- readLines(conn.in, n=1, encoding="UTF-8", skipNul=TRUE)